jamesmeyer1/EKSKube2IAM/README.md

     name: s3
 ```

 Test that everything is working be executing the command below.
-It will list the buckets in your account.
+We have the flag --namespace-restrictions=true so you should not see the buckets until you update the namespaces with the correct IAM role.
 ```
 kubectl logs s3 --namespace=test
 ```